Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 Now we have to define the custom filter:

 * Click the 'Add' button, next to the 'Filters' header in the left panel
-* In the new modal, enter
+* In the new modal, enter the following parameters:
 ** Enter a name that makes sense, e.g. 'Active'
 ** Make sure that the option 'Match ALL conditions' is selected ** Select the field 'Active'